-Content type consists of the information or act as a blueprint that has the reusability properties.
-This feature is included in the sharepoint to define the Meta information like metadata and its associated information and properties.
-It acts like an extension to the sharepoint program and consists of the list of the types that are present.
+Answer: Content type consists of the information or acts as a blueprint that has the reusability properties.
+This feature is included in the SharePoint to define the Meta information like metadata and its associated information and properties.
+It acts as an extension to the SharePoint program and consists of the list of the types that are present.
 It is also used to make the list portable for use throughout the instance of the type by using the instantiation process.
 It is used to set the content type as location independent.
 Multiple content types can exist together in one document library and the setting of the document library becomes enabled.
-It will have access to the listform pages, workflows, templates and custom written functionality.
-Content type is important to all the deciding of the diffirent types of contents that are used in sharepoint.
+It will have access to the list form pages, workflows, templates, and custom wrote functionality.
+The content type is important to all the deciding of the different types of contents that are used in Sharepoint.

-5. Why is it required to use sandbox solution in sharepoint?
+5. Why is it required to use a sandbox solution in SharePoint?

 6. What are Solutions?

-Solutions are the container packages for Features.
-Solution basically, is a cabinet (.cab) file with extension .wsp which contains various components needed to be deployed(features, webparts, custom forms etc) along with files that describe some important metadata about those Components.
-Once a Solution is installed on a server in the farm, you can deploy it to any webapplication from your Solution Management.
-(SharePoint Admin Interview Questions)
+Answer: Solutions are the container packages for Features.
+The solution basically, is a cabinet (.cab) file with extension .wsp which contains various components needed to be deployed(features, web parts, custom forms, etc) along with files that describe some important metadata about those Components.
+Once a Solution is installed on a server in the farm, you can deploy it to any web application from your Solution Management.

 7. What is the latest version of SharePoint and explain its main features in brief?